5 Tips for Coping with Stress and Chronic Illness

 In my article, Managing Stress and Chronic Illness, we discussed the negative impacts of stress on overall health.
-As a person living with a rare disease, it is important I reduce my stress levels as much as possible.
+As a person living with a rare disease, it is important to reduce my stress levels as much as possible.

 Picture this: a walk through the park to a bakery shop.
 I take the time to sit and eat my newly acquired pastry while waiting for the bus to arrive and take me home.
 Other ways I take a vacation at home include birdwatching, hiking a nearby trail, walking to a restaurant to take myself on a date, shopping at the farmer's market, and more.